tonyscottpage/site/_posts/2014-09-03-wikipedia.markdown

 ---
 layout: post
-title:  "Working the Wikipedia Way"
+title:  How Can We Work the Wikipedia Way?
 date:   2014-09-03 12:24
 tags:
 image:
 ---

-**There has been a lot of hype surrounding the wonderful volunteer culture at Wikpedia but how do they actually draw from people such high levels of participation and contribution.
-Larry Sanger, the co-founder with Jimmy Wales of Wikipedia, gives us advice about how to start new projects on similar lines.**
+**After all the hype surrounding the wonderful volunteer culture at Wikpedia, we are entitled to ask how do they actually draw from people such high levels of participation and contribution.
+Larry Sanger, the co-founder with Jimmy Wales of Wikipedia, advises us how to start new projects on similar lines.**

 ![](/libb/images/larry-sanger.jpg)